The Great Louse Detective: Release

 The episode originally aired on the Fox network in the United States on December 15, 2002.
 It was viewed in approximately 8.75 million households that night.
 With a Nielsen rating of 8.2, the episode finished 23rd in the ratings for the week of December 9–15, 2002.
 It was the highest-rated broadcast on Fox that week, beating shows such as King of the Hill, Malcolm in the Middle, 24, That '70s Show, and the 2002 Billboard Music Awards.
 On December 6, 2011, "The Great Louse Detective" was released on Blu-ray and DVD as part of the box set The Simpsons – The Complete Fourteenth Season.
 Staff members Matt Groening, Al Jean, John Frink, Ian Maxtone-Graham, Matt Selman, Tim Long, Michael Price, Tom Gammill, Steven Dean Moore, Mike B. Anderson, and David Silverman, as well as cast member Dan Castellaneta, participated in the DVD audio commentary for the episode.
 Deleted scenes from the episode were also included in the box set.

 The episode has received generally positive reviews from critics.
-In 2009, IGN's Leo Waldbaum listed "The Great Louse Detective" at number seven on his list of the "Top 10 Sideshow Bob Episodes".
+In 2009, IGN's Robbert Canning listed "The Great Louse Detective" at number seven on his list of the "Top 10 Sideshow Bob Episodes".
 At that time, ten episodes revolving around the character had aired.
 Canning wrote that the episode "was a lot of fun as it put Bob in an unexpected situation with the Simpsons, interacting more with Homer than with Bart."
 He added that the episode "is also memorable for having Homer's attempted murderer turn out to be Frank Grimes Jr., son of Frank 'Grimey' Grimes.
 This was a nice reference to 'Homer's Enemy' and was a rare instance where the series carried through some continuity."

 DVD Movie Guide's Colin Jacobson commented that "Over the years, we’ve gotten many a great Sideshow Bob episode, so this one has to live up to steep competition.
 While not a bad show, 'Louse' fails to live up to its predecessors.
 It does throw out some good moments, and it’s fine by Season 14 standards, but it doesn’t qualify as a Sideshow Bob classic."